aleksip/plugin-data-transform/README.md

 }
 ```

 The value of `key` will be replaced with an `Url` object.
-Note that in the example `attributes` will be replaced with an `Attribute` object before the `Url` object is created.
+Note that in the example the value of `attributes` will be replaced with an `Attribute` object before the `Url` object is created.

-## More examples

-Most features provided by this plugin are used in [Shila Drupal theme](https://github.com/aleksip/shila-drupal-theme).